View Joan Bickleman's Obituary on RepublicanHerald.com and share memories

 Joan was preceded in death by her husband, George J. Bickleman Sr.; two brothers, William and Thomas Penberth.

-Surviving are five children, Georgine Krisa, Pottsville, Georgia Sheckler and her husband, John, Loveland, Colo., Georgette Laubach and her husband, Garry, Ashland, George J. Bickleman, Jr. and his wife, Susan, Pottsville, and Georgellen Klock and her husband, Ross, Jim Thorpe; nieces and nephews.
+Surviving are five children, Georgine Krisa, Pottsville, Georgia Sheckler and her husband, Jon, Loveland, Colo., Georgette Laubach and her husband, Garry, Ashland, George J. Bickleman Jr. and his wife, Susan, Pottsville, Georgellen Klock and her husband, Ross, Jim Thorpe; five grandchildren; four great-grandchildren; two great-great-grandchildren; nieces and nephews.

 Sign the guest book at